Kotpes/currency-converter/README.md

 - Uses `css-grid` for layout

 ## How to run
-- Clone the project, `cd` into it and run `yarn` to install dependecnies
+- Clone the project, `cd` into it and run `yarn` to install dependencies
 - Run `yarn start` to run the project (will be opened in a browser window)
 - You might need to install `flow-bin` globally too.
 Just run `npm install flow-bin -g`